-Representational state transfer (REST), which is used by browsers, can be thought of as the language of the Internet.
-Now that cloud usage is on the rise, various application programming interfaces (APIs) are emerging to expose Web services and REST is a logical choice for building APIs that allow end users to connect and interact with cloud services.
-RESTful APIs are used by many sites, including Google, Amazon, Twitter and LinkedIn.
+The REST used by browsers can be thought of as the language of the internet.
+With cloud use on the rise, APIs are emerging to expose web services.
+REST is a logical choice for building APIs that allow users to connect and interact with cloud services.
+RESTful APIs are used by such sites as Amazon, Google, LinkedIn and Twitter.

-A RESTful API breaks down a transaction to create a series of small modules, each of which addresses a particular underlying part of the transaction.
-This modularity provides developers with a lot of flexibility but can also be challenging for developers to design from scratch.
-Currently, the models provided by Amazon Simple Storage Service (S3), OpenStack Swift and Cloud Data Management Interface (CDMI) are most popular.
+A RESTful API breaks down a transaction to create a series of small modules.
+Each module addresses a particular underlying part of the transaction.
+This modularity provides developers with a lot of flexibility, but it can be challenging for developers to design from scratch.
+Currently, the models provided by Amazon Simple Storage Service, Cloud Data Management Interface and OpenStack Swift are the most popular.

-RESTful APIs explicitly take advantage of HTTP methodologies defined by the RFC 2616 protocol.
-They simply use "PUT" to change the state of or update a resource, which can be an object, file or block; "GET" to retrieve a resource; POST" to create that resource; and "DELETE" to remove it.
+A RESTful API explicitly takes advantage of HTTP methodologies defined by the RFC 2616 protocol.
+They use GET to retrieve a resource; PUT to change the state of or update a resource, which can be an object, file or block; POST to create that resource; and DELETE to remove it.